KramaricIvan/TTRPG-Tracker/content/notes/How to edit.md

 ```

 - push to git
->[! error] make sure you push to HUGO branch, not master
+>[! warning] make sure you push to HUGO branch, not master

 ```copy
 git push origin hugo